Rudecindo Ortega Mason

-Rudecindo Ortega Mason was a Chilean politician who served as President of the United Nations General Assembly and Permanent Representative of Chile to the United Nations.
+Rudecindo Ortega Mason (June 3, 1896 – October 10, 1962) was a Chilean politician who served as President of the United Nations General Assembly and Permanent Representative of Chile to the United Nations.

 Personal life

-He was born in June 3, 1899 and died in October 10, 1962.
+He was born on June 3, 1899, and died on October 10, 1962.

 Career

 In 1923, he started teaching at Instituto Nacional General José Miguel Carrera.
-He served as President on Commission for Education in Chamber of Deputies of Chile.
+He served as president on Commission for Education in Chamber of Deputies of Chile.
 He was Minister for Education during first Pedro Aguirre Cerda ministry.

+In 1953, he was appointed as Chile's permanent ambassador to the United Nations by president Carlos Ibáñez del Campo.
+He presided over the Security Council.
+In addition, he held the presidency of the UN Commission on Human Rights.
+In 1956, he presided over the first and second special emergency sessions of the United Nations General Assembly.